rhizomatics/anpr2mqtt/README.md

 ## Features

+* File System Integration
-- Watches directory for ANPR camera images using [Watchdog](https://python-watchdog.readthedocs.io/en/stable/index.html) (inotify on Linux, or equiv on other os)
+    - Watches directory for ANPR camera images using [Watchdog](https://python-watchdog.readthedocs.io/en/stable/index.html)
+        - Uses [inotify](https://www.man7.org/linux/man-pages/man7/inotify.7.html) on Linux, or equiv on other operating systems for efficient listening to file system events without continual polling
     - Extracts license plate information from filenames
-- OCR-based direction detection (Forward/Reverse)
+* Home Assistant Integration.
-- Publishes events to MQTT for Home Assistant
+    - Publishes events to MQTT for Home Assistant as a [MQTT Sensor Entity](https://www.home-assistant.io/integrations/sensor.mqtt/)
     - Auto-discovery configuration for Home Assistant
-- Creates MQTT Image Entities on Home Assistant for image snapshot, so no web access to ftp needed
+    - Creates [MQTT Image Entity](https://www.home-assistant.io/integrations/image.mqtt/) on Home Assistant for image snapshot, so no web access to ftp needed
+* Plate Enrichment
+    - OCR-based direction detection (Forward/Reverse) using [tesseract-ocr](https://github.com/tesseract-ocr/tesseract)
     - Tracks and counts previous sightings
     - Configurable to classify plates as known, to be ignored or as a potential threat
     - Regular expression based corrections, for known plates that the ANPR sometimes mis-reads
     - UK Only
         - DVLA Lookup if API_KEY provided, for detailed MOT and tax information
+        - Lookups cached for configurable time

 ## Docker Deployment

-Build and run with Docker:
+Build and run with Docker, or use the example [docker-compose.yaml](examples/docker-compose.yaml)

 ```bash
 docker build -t anpr2mqtt .